MENU

 Google Ads

 If time is of the essence and you want to get on the first page of Google search quickly, you could try Google Ads.
 Google Ads are a quick way of getting visibility on the first page of Google within as little as a few hours.
-One of the benefits of Google Ads is that you are only charged when a user actually clicks on your ad.

 Google Ads sit at the top of Google search results above organic listings and are the first thing that a user sees when they make a search.
 Within search results, there are two different types of ads that are shown: